-- 1 99.60% shareholding by Assetwise Public Company Limited, of which Mr. Sarawut Charuchinda is the Chairman of the Board of Directors and an independent director in Assetwise Public Company.
+(1) 99.60% shareholding by Assetwise Public Company Limited, of which Mr. Sarawut Charuchinda is the Chairman of the Board of Directors and an independent director in Assetwise Public Company Limited and the Company.
 However, Mr. Sarawut Charuchinda is qualified according to the criteria of independent director due to Mr. Sarawut Charuchinda has the status of an independent director of both Assetwise Public Company Limited and the Company, therefore, Mr. Sarawut Charuchinda has the position to exercise his independent judgment in considering and commenting on the status of independent director and audit committee members of the Company.
-As he is an independent director of Assetwise Public Company Limited, he shall not be involved in the decision-making or approval process to enter into all transactions of Assetwise Public Company Limited including in Estate Q Company Limited. - 2 50.99% shareholding by Assetwise Public Company Limited, of which Mr. Sarawut Charuchinda is the Chairman of the Board of Directors and an independent director in Assetwise Public Company Limited and the Company.
+As he is an independent director of Assetwise Public Company Limited, he shall not be involved in the decision-making or approval process to enter into all transactions of Assetwise Public Company Limited including in Estate Q Company Limited.

+(2) 50.99% shareholding by Assetwise Public Company Limited, of which Mr. Sarawut Charuchinda is the Chairman of the Board of Directors and an independent director in Assetwise Public Company Limited and the Company.
 However, Mr. Sarawut Charuchinda is qualified according to the criteria of independent director due to Mr. Sarawut Charuchinda has the status of an independent director of both Assetwise Public Company Limited and the Company, therefore, Mr. Sarawut Charuchinda has the position to exercise his independent judgment in considering and commenting on the status of independent director and audit committee members of the Company.
-As he is an independent director of Assetwise Public Company Limited, he shall not be involved in the decision-making or approval process to enter into all transactions of Assetwise Public Company Limited including in Prize Property Company Limited. - 3 97.00 % shareholding by Assetwise Public Company Limited, of which Mr. Sarawut Charuchinda is the Chairman of the Board of Directors and an independent director in Assetwise Public Company Limited and the Company.
-However, Mr. Sarawut Charuchinda has the status of an independent director of both Assetwise Public Company Limited and the Company, therefore, Mr. Sarawut Charuchinda has the position to exercise his independent judgment in considering and commenting on the status of independent director and audit committee members of the Company.
+As he is an independent director of Assetwise Public Company Limited, he shall not be involved in the decision-making or approval process to enter into all transactions of Assetwise Public Company Limited including in Prize Property Company Limited.

+(3) 97.00% shareholding by Assetwise Public Company Limited, of which Mr. Sarawut Charuchinda is the Chairman of the Board of Directors and an independent director in Assetwise Public Company Limited and the Company.
+However, Mr. Sarawut Charuchinda is qualified according to the criteria of independent director due to Mr. Sarawut Charuchinda has the status of an independent director of both Assetwise Public Company Limited and the Company, therefore, Mr. Sarawut Charuchinda has the position to exercise his independent judgment in considering and commenting on the status of independent director and audit committee members of the Company.
 As he is an independent director of Assetwise Public Company Limited, he shall not be involved in the decision-making or approval process to enter into all transactions of Assetwise Public Company Limited including in Cerebium Company Limited.